Walz says he’s ‘damn proud’ of military service record amid GOP attacks - KVIA

 “I’m not criticizing Tim Walz’s service; I’m criticizing the fact that he lied about his service for political gain,” the Ohio senator said on “State of the Union.”

+“Hi Tim, I thank you for your service.
+But you shouldn’t have lied about it.
+You shouldn’t have said you went to war when you didn’t.
+Nor should you have said that you didn’t know your unit was going to Iraq.
+Happy to discuss more in a debate,” he said in a post on X.

+Vance served four years as an enlisted combat correspondent, in public affairs, and deployed once to Iraq for roughly six months, according to his military record.
+Walz, for his part, deployed with the Minnesota National Guard in August 2003 to Vicenza, Italy, to support the US’ war in Afghanistan, CNN reported earlier this month.

-Walz has also faced criticism from Republicans, and some veterans who served alongside him, for retiring prior to an overseas deployment just before he ran for Congress.
+Walz has also faced criticism from Republicans, and some veterans who served alongside him, for retiring prior to his unit’s deployment to Iraq.
 Retired Command Sgt.
 Maj.
 Doug Julin, who was Walz’s superior and is a longtime critic of the Minnesota governor, told CNN’s Laura Coates on Friday that Walz dodged his deployment to Iraq by retiring months before he would have been deployed.
+Walz filed to run for Congress in February 2005 – before his unit was notified it could deploy to Iraq.
+He retired in May 2005, according to the Minnesota National Guard.

+Walz has had to fend off accusations of embellishing his military service record before.
+A CNN KFile review found that Walz’s first congressional campaign’s description of his service drew pushback in 2006, prompting him to personally address the claims in a local paper.

+“Using innuendo to defame a candidate’s character has no place in this debate,” he wrote at the time.
+“This nation must do better because we have too many important issues facing us to do anything less.”

 The-CNN-Wire